-AdaBoosted decision trees used to considered to be one of the best machine learning algorithms.
+AdaBoosted decision trees are considered to be one of the best machine learning algorithms.
 There are also versions of AdaBoost where the next base-learner is trained on the residual of the previous base-learner (Hastie, Tibshirani, and Friedman 2001).
 Recently, it has been noticed that ensembles do not always improve accuracy and research has started to focus on the criteria that a good ensemble should satisfy or how to form a good one.
 A survey of the role of diversity in ensembles is given in Kuncheva 2005.

-- 1. If each base-learner is iid and correct with probability p > 1/2, what is the probability that a majority vote over L classifiers gives the correct answer? - 2.
-In bagging, to generate the L training sets, what would be the effect of using L-fold cross-validation instead of bootstrap?
+1. If each base-learner is iid and correct with probability p > 1/2, what is the probability that a majority vote over L classifiers gives the correct answer?
+SOLUTION: It is given by a binomial distribution (see figure 17.6).